ffflabel/project-package/README.md

 ## Requirements

-* PHP >= 5.6
+* PHP >= 7.0
 * Composer - [Install](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)

 ## Installation

-1. Create a new project in a new folder for your project:
+1. Create a project folder `your-project-folder-name`, enter to it and create a new project for your project:

-  `composer create-project ffflabel/project your-project-folder-name`
+  `composer create-project ffflabel/project .`

 2. Update environment variables in `.env`  file:
   * `DB_NAME` - Database name